Makhana in Pregnancy – Benefits & Side Effects

 Makhana Recipes for Pregnant Women

-Confused about how to make makhana a part daily diet during pregnancy?
+Confused about how to make makhana a part of your daily diet during pregnancy?
 There are several ways that you can do so, depending on your preference.
 Here are some makhana recipes that you can try.

 1. Roasted Makhana